 Advanced Certified Primary Stroke Center

-Largo Medical Center has been certified by the Joint Commission.
+Largo Medical Center's 14th Steet SW Campus is an Advance Certified Primary Stroke Center.
+It has been certified by the Joint Commission.
 This certification means that our program complies with the highest national standards for safety and quality care in the rapid response and treatment of acute stroke patients.

 - Trained stroke team available around the clock